Skip to content

 If you're on a GLP-1 and have Alzheimer's in your family, it's worth mentioning the observational dementia data to your doctor — not as a treatment claim, but as context for your overall risk-reduction strategy.
 Some clinicians are already factoring brain health into long-term GLP-1 treatment decisions, especially for patients managing both obesity and cardiovascular risk.

-What EVOKE tells us about the Alzheimer's field broadly
+Where EVOKE leaves the Alzheimer's field

 Drug / TrialYearMechanismOutcome